anabelaracena/CSC212/README.md

 ## Summary

 The gradebook project looks for an input file containing the first and last names of students on the first line, and their grades on the respective next lines.
-First and last name 1 will go with line 2’s data, first and last name 2 will go with line 3’s data, etc. Each grade has a letter value before (‘l’, ‘a’, ‘p’, or ‘e’) to determine what category it falls in, ex: l10, for a lab with a grade of 10.
+First and last name 1 will go with line 2’s data, first and last name 2 will go with line 3’s data, etc. Each grade in the file will have a letter value before (‘l’, ‘a’, ‘p’, or ‘e’) to determine what category it falls in, ex: l10, for a lab with a grade of 10.
 Grading is based on the syllabus that lists out every grading category by points, totalling in 1000.
 The user enters ./main [file].txt in the command line to operate.
 After that, the user will be asked to enter an input to see different stats based on the data, including letter grade of a student, every grade from a student, editing grades of a student, and more.

 ## Planning